ofanan/Access_strategies_with_staleness/README.md

 ##### check_fpr_fnr_formulas.py
 A script to compare the fpr, fnr, calculated by either the paper [2], or by an an older paper, which uses different model:
-[3] Y. Zhu and H. Jiang, “False rate analysis of bloom filter replicas in distributed systems”, in ICPP, 2006, pp. 255–262.
+[3] Y. Zhu and H. Jiang, [False rate analysis of bloom filter replicas in distributed systems](https://ieeexplore.ieee.org/iel5/11126/35641/01690627.pdf?casa_token=pSq-4ffVpNQAAAAA:olg2HqQzUd4-tj054HUiYce2xRoxswYKlEFnOnSmKy_Sta5-7KLWjPRjZUFwip9B5ez1qlJHSA), ICPP, 2006, pp. 255-262.